Umpiring at Waverley District Netball Association has many advantages for you such as:

 The dress code for umpires is ‘all white’ or you can purchase black WDNA leggings from our shop.
 We do provide ‘on the day jackets’ for our new and younger umpires so that the players and spectators are aware you are still learning.

 All umpires are required to complete an Australian Taxation Office Hobby Form (Statement of Supplier form).
-We have copies available in the umpire area or you can download a from and information under the umpire/forms section.
+This is completed online when we send you the active umpire link to complete.

 Umpiring at WDNA

-WDNA has a very successful beginner umpire program.
-Three times a year we take on 9 new umpires and work closely with them to teach the skills needed to become a confident and competent umpire.
+WDNA has a very successful Beginner Umpire Program.
+Each year we take on new umpires and work closely with them to teach the skills needed to become a confident and competent umpire.

-The program involves four weeks of theory, followed by four weeks working side by side with umpire mentors and finally moving onto independently umpiring their side of the court, with the support of umpire coaches.
+The program involves two weeks of theory, followed by four weeks of theory plus working side by side with umpire mentors and finally moving onto independently umpiring their side of the court, with the support of umpire coaches.

-Our umpire beginner program is open to new umpires aged 14 years old by the time the course commences.
+Our Beginner Umpire Program is open to new umpires aged 14 years old by the time of the Beginner Umpire Assessment session.

 Before you complete your registration, please ensure you will be available for:

-These sessions are held on Sunday’s between 10am and 12 noon at the WDNA courts.
-A parent is to attend between 10am to 10.30am for the information session and 11.45am to 12noon as we wrap up the session.
+Beginner Umpire Assessment – This session will be held on the advertised Sunday between 10 am and 12 noon at the WDNA courts.
+A parent is to attend between 10 am to 10.30 am for the information session and 11.45 am to 12 noon as we wrap up the session.

-You will have your first off-court session at 9.30am, you will be on court for the 10:25am round and your second off court session will be during the 11:10am round.
+Weeks three to six (Saturdays) – You will have your first off-court session at 10:30 am, then you will be on the court with your mentor for the 11:20 am round.
+Your second off-court session will be during the 12:10 am round.

-Please wear a white top and you will need a whistle of the assessment session.
-These are available from our shop at https://www.wdna.com.au/product-category/umpires/
+Please wear a white top and you will need a whistle for the assessment session.
+These are available from our shop here.

 |Event||Program 1||Program 2||Program 3|